 Webinar on Placebos in Psychedelic Research

 There is an ongoing debate on what causes therapeutic effects in Psychedelic-Assisted Therapy.
 Some argue that the psychedelic substance itself is primarily responsible, while others suggest that the combination of the substance with the therapeutic context is key.
-Supporting the latter view, some scholars suggest that psychedelics function as “active super-placebos”—they serve mainly as catalysts and amplifiers of pre-existing beliefs, intentions, and motivations (Dupuis and Veissiere 2022).
+Supporting the latter view, some scholars suggest that psychedelics function as “active super-placebos” – they serve mainly as catalysts and amplifiers of pre-existing beliefs, intentions, and motivations (Dupuis and Veissiere 2022).
+We addressed this debate, along with the broader use of placebos in psychedelic research, in greater depth during the webinar with experts in the field.

 Speakers: